Fortran module file format

 Build:

-This generates Fortran module file “dummy.mod” and object file “my.o”.
+This generates Fortran module file “dummy.mod” and object file “example.o”.

 Extract the .mod file header like: